PastaChicken/tic-tac-toe-assignment/README.md

     am unaware of that will help with readability.

 6.Required comments describing implementation
-    -DONE: added comments inside fuction and ontop of function describing how i implemented them
+    -DONE: added comments inside fuction and ontop of function describing how I implemented them

 7.Extra credit: a simple AI
+    -Incomplete as of now